waitinfuture/emapreduce/intl.en-US/User Guide/Open source components/Druid/Tranquility.md

      {"time": "2018-05-24T09:26:14Z", "url": "/foo/bar", "user": "bob", "latencyMs": 45}
     ```

-    You can view specific information in Tranquility log.
-At the same time, the corresponding real-time indexing task has been started on the Druid side.
+    You can now view specific information in the Tranquility log.
+The corresponding real-time indexing task has also been started on the Druid side.